nanotechkarl/splinterlandBots/README.md

-# This is a personal project that I created for free.
+## This is a personal project that I created for free.
 I created this in a short time and will probably update based on demand.
-# Disclaimer: Use at your Own Risk!!!!!!!!
+## Disclaimer: Use at your Own Risk!!!!!!!!
 I am not liable to any damages or hacks on your account

 ###### Auto Surrender ######
+Description: Tired of wasting time to lower your rank in splinterlands?
+Use this to automatically surrender your battles.

 Requirements:

     * Install Python: https://www.python.org/downloads/